broadinstitute/cromwell/docs/LanguageSupport.md

 ### WDL 1.0

-Cromwell also supports WDL version 1.0.
+Cromwell supports WDL 1.0 and this is our most widely used version today.

 As well as the changes to the WDL spec between draft-2 and 1.0, Cromwell also supports nested scatters and the [localization_optional](optimizations/FileLocalization.md) optimization in WDL 1.0.

+### WDL 1.1

+Supported since version 92 in January 2026.
+Check out [the spec](https://github.com/openwdl/wdl/blob/wdl-1.1/SPEC.md) to learn more.

 ## Future Language Support